baby636/p2pvps-client/client/vm/simple/README.md

-# Simple VPS
+# Simple VPS Client
 This is the simplest possible implementation of a Virtual Private Server (VPS).
 It spins up a Ubuntu-based Docker container with SSH shell access.
 There is no persistent storage, so everything is held in memory and deleted if the device is rebooted.
-The SSH user also does not have sudo privileges so is pretty strongly restricted in what they can do.
+The SSH user also does not have sudo privileges, so they're strongly restricted in what they can do.

 However, by keeping it simple, this client is preferred for testing.
 If you're a beginner at setting up a P2P VPS client, you should start by following the directions below.